ebzzry/ebzzry.github.io/en/fkd/markdown.md

 >The laws that govern circumstances are abolished by new circumstances.<br>
 >―Napoleon Bonaparte

-I like writing in Markdown—it’s readable, lightweight, and portable.
+I like writing in Markdown.
+It’s readable, lightweight, and portable.
 It’s plain text so you don’t need special applications to read or write with it.
 In this article, I post my guidelines on how I write Markdown files.
 I follow a certain set of rules so that my files look consistent with one another, and so that GNU Emacs will be able to format it nicely.